FORM OF ASSET PURCHASE AGREEMENT

 1.1“Acquired Contracts” means all right, title, and interest in and to all of the contracts of Sellers, other than the Excluded Contracts.
 For avoidance of doubt, Acquired Contracts shall include any agreements listed on Schedule 2.2(c) with unpaid balances at Closing.

-1.2“Additional Consideration” means such number of the shares of Issuer’s restricted common stock equal to $0 at a per share price that is the lower of (i) the 90-day “VWAP” on the Effective Date or (ii) the price per share at the end of the day prior to Closing; which Additional Consideration Seller hereby agrees to assign to Principals under separate agreement.
+1.2“Additional Consideration” means such number of the shares of Issuer’s restricted common stock equal to $1,750,000 at a price per share that is the lower of (i) the 90-day “VWAP” on the Effective Date or (ii) the price per share at the end of the day prior to Closing; which Additional Consideration Seller hereby agrees to assign to Principals under separate agreement.